An efficient spectral method for the dynamic behavior of truss structures: Acknowledgements

-\textbf{Acknowledgements} This reasearch was funded by the ARO MURI grant 10085212, the University of Pennsylvania Materials Research Science and Engineering Center (MRSEC) through Grant No. DMR-1720530 and the Simons Foundation through Grant No. 568888.
+This research was funded by the ARO MURI grant 10085212, the University of Pennsylvania Materials Research Science and Engineering Center (MRSEC) through Grant No. DMR-1720530 and DMR-2309043 and the Simons Foundation through Grant No. 568888.
 PKP acknowledges support for this work through a seed grant from Penn's Materials Science and Engineering Center (MRSEC) grant DMR-1720530.